GuusKemperman/GuusKemperman.github.io/_projects/coral-engine.md

 *Reroute nodes can be used to clean up your scripts*

-### Limits

-**Arguments in limited form**

-Parameters can only be of the form Value, Ref, ConstRef, Ptr, ConstPtr, or RValue.
-A pointer to a pointer for example is not supported.
-If your codebase has a lot of pointers to pointers or references to pointers, this runtime reflection system may not be the one for you.

 ## How does it work?

 The Visual Scripting uses a node based interpreter.
 I follow the execution links while recursively walking up the tree where needed to obtain the outputs from any pure nodes.